GoldRenard/GTAVSteamControllerNative/readme.md

 2. Create new Steam Controller template for GTA V with four action sets **in sequence**: Menu, Foot, Vehicle, Flying Vehicle.
 You can leave them empty for now and configure later in game, or you can use prepared configuration like described in next section;
 3. Download and unpack latest [Release package](https://github.com/GoldRenard/DMOAdvancedLauncher/releases/latest);
 4. Replace the original `steam_api64.dll` located in game folder with packaged one;
-5. Now you have two ways depending on the method you want to use the plugin:
-   - If you want use it offline with ScriptHookV, just copy `SteamControllerNative.asi` plugin to game folder;
+5. Copy `SteamControllerNative.asi` plugin to game folder;
-   - If you want to use any online/offline, you must [inject](http://lmgtfy.com/?q=DLL+Injector) `SteamControllerNative.dll` to the game process.
 6. Start the game.
 It should switch action sets automatically, you just have to configure them as you want;

 ### Prepared controller configuration